|Zagłębie Sosnowiec SSA

 The inauguration of the new facility had to wait until the beginning of 2023.
 Even before the stadium was inaugurated, the sports hall had its premiere, where the basketball match between Poland and Austria was played on February 23 as part of the EuroBasket preliminaries (87:72).

-The stadium itself, on the other hand, was inaugurated two days later, on February 25, with Zagłębie Sosnowiec facing GKS Katowice in a 1st league (second division) match (the so-called 'holy war').
-The home team won the meeting (2:1).
+The stadium itself, on the other hand, was inaugurated two days later, on February 25, with Zagłębie Sosnowiec facing GKS Katowice (the so-called 'holy war') in a I Liga (second division) match.
+The home team won the game with 2:1 score.
 A short ceremony was held before the match and among the guests was the president of the Polish Football Association, Cezary Kulesza.
-The indoor ice rink will be opened at the latest of all three facilities in the complex.
+The indoor ice rink opened on June 10, 2023, as the latest of all three facilities in the complex.

 What will be the future of the other sports facilities in Sosnowiec after the opening of the new sports complex?